 When I was five years old in Ethiopia, I used to be an aspiring corn farmer.
 The minute I got my hand on an ear of corn, I could not wait to plant a kernel in my backyard and grow my corn garden.
 Except I had one glaring weakness that eventually terminated my dreams of being a farmer–I had zero patience.
 I killed more corn before they grew than Donald Trump has screwed over working Americans by declaring bankruptcies.
 Unable to wait, less than 24 hours after I planted the kernel, I would dig it out the next day to see how much it grew.
 For every one kernel that actually made it above ground, I vitiated the growth of a hundred before they could sprout.

 I am relaying this story because of a dialogue I shared yesterday with a fellow Ethiopian who happens to be an avid Ethiopian government supporter–I will leave her name out and refer to her as Terhas out of respect for her privacy.
 It does not take too long to realize that I am vehement in my opposition to the junta in Addis Abeba.
-However–as I’ve said before and I proved to myself by meeting with the activist who resides in a different political lane than me–my opposition against the tyrants and butchers of Ethiopia is not repudiation against those who happen to support the government nor is it an indication of a hatred for my fellow Ethiopians who happen to be from the Tigray tribe.
-My stance is against those who sit at the policy table and the colonial masters they serve; the rest of us–irrespective of our political beliefs or ethnicity–are all victims of a global system of decadence and greed.
+However–as I’ve said before and I proved through action by meeting with an avid Ethiopian government loyalist–my opposition against the tyrants and butchers of Ethiopia is not repudiation against those who happen to support the government nor is it an indication of a hatred for my fellow Ethiopians who happen from a different tribe.
+My opposition is against those who sit at the policy table and the colonial masters they serve; the rest of us–irrespective of our political beliefs or ethnicity–are all victims of a global system of decadence and capital thievery.

 During our conversation, the issue of economic empowerment came up.
 I believe in my heart that Ethiopia, with all her natural resources, historical and cultural diversity and most important the latent intellectual prowess that resides among the people, can one day become the Japan of the continent.
-I shared with Terhas my frustration over the years with the Ethiopian community because I see the gains we can make that have yet to be realized because too many would rather eat the seeds in their hands instead of planting the seeds and nourishing the entire country once the seeds grow.
+I shared with Terhas my frustration over the years with the Ethiopian community because I see the gains we can make that have yet to be realized.
+Too many would rather eat the seeds in their hands instead of planting seeds and nourishing the entire country once the seeds grow.
 But at that precise moment, it kind of hit me.
 All these years I was spinning my wheels preaching at my community to invest in each other and to have emnet (faith) that short term sacrifice will lead to long term gain.
-As I was imploring people to have faith, I concurrently was practicing the patience of a five year old.
+As I was imploring people to have faith, I was practicing the patience of a five year old myself.

 “Dare, dream, dance, smile, and sing loudly!
 And have faith that love is an unstoppable force!” ~ Suzanne Brockmann